upcmd/up/examples/0002/notes.md

 ### Notes

-Demo to optimise the repetitive workflow using builder pattern
+Demo to optimise the code base by re-organize the directory and file structure